 The second half of August will also see a glut in the vegetable garden – at the moment I am inundated with courgettes, tomatoes, peas and beans together with some really rather lovely tender stem brocoli.
 The key to maintaining this bountiful offering is to keep picking and harvesting.
 A wide variety of lovely homegrown veggies is exactly what you want of course, but you may, like my family, get rather fed up of courgettes for dinner every night!!
 In which case, you can freeze them.
 I cut them into thickish slices and steam blanche them before freezing them on trays.
 Once frozen, I then decant them into freezer bags for use throughout the next few months.
 It’s also a good time to sow things for later harvesting – I have been sowing more beetroot, cabbages and pak choi.

-Another good thing about late August, especially in this rather unseasonal windy weather, is the availability of windfall apples.
+Another good thing about late August is the availability of windfall apples.
 If you have a fruit tree of any kind, you will notice perhaps smaller fruits lying around the base at this time of year.
 If you are quick and can get there before the squirrels etc then you can collect the windfalls and either enjoy them now or freeze them.
-My family love apple and blackberry crumble – and fortunately the blackberries are also looking good this year.
+My family love apple and blackberry crumble – and fortunately the blackberries are getting ready to burst into flavour.

-We have also restocked on outdoor pots – so now would be a good time to start planning autumn/winter planter arrangements.
+We are also just about to take delivery of new stock of outdoor pots – so now would be a good time to start planning autumn/winter planter arrangements.
 Choose a good sized pot and place broken crocks in the bottom to aid drainage, then fill with a mix of compost and horticultural grit.
 Once you’ve done that it’s time for the fun part – choosing the plants.
-Sedums will continue to look great for months, together with small ever greens and spirea – and of course the ever popular winter pansies.
+Sedums will continue to look great for months – our favourites here at the shop are Sedum Brilliant, a beautiful pink flowered version and Sedum Stardust – an elegant white version.
+Other good choices for Autumn/Winter displays include small ever greens and spirea – and of course the ever popular winter pansies.

 What ever you decide to do in your garden in August – enjoy!